danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

 First software decision for storage system is filesystem.
 Here’s the list of choices for typical Linux setup based on \[ArchWiki\](https://wiki.archlinux.org/index.php/file_systems) with comments on PostgreSQL performance.
 I’ve excluded ones used by Windows and Apple, also those made for embedded environments.

-1. btrfs &#8211; it tends to be unstable in some aspects (also for benchmarking using typical tools), also COW principle is in conflict with OLTP in most DB engines
+1. btrfs - it tends to be unstable in some aspects (also for benchmarking using typical tools), also COW principle is in conflict with OLTP in most DB engines
 2. ext3 is very conservative choice, it should be good for DB but in general is quite old
 3. same with ext4 but it should have journalling disabled in order not to mess up with PostgreSQL’s WAL mechanism
-4. JFS is IBM&#8217;s Journaled File System looks promising but I wasn’t able to find any data on performance with DBs
+4. JFS is IBM's Journaled File System looks promising but I wasn’t able to find any data on performance with DBs
 5. NILFS2 is not suitable for DB since it’s optimized for continuous write typical for log storage
 6. ReiserFS in version3 is a bit old and not so competitive with ext4; version 4 is still unstable and not merged with kernel-stable
 7. XFS should be good and have comparable performance to ext4